-Any subdivision involving the dedication of a public street or public land, any subdivision involving a new private street, and any subdivision requiring a public improvement as defined, shall require the submission and approval by the Statham City Council of a preliminary plat.
+Any major subdivision as defined shall require the submission and approval by the Statham City Council of a preliminary plat.

 Sec.
 15-302.
 Relationship of preliminary plat to development permit.

 - (a) Preliminary plat approval requests may be processed in conjunction with an application for development permit.
 However, the preliminary plat must be approved prior to issuance of a development permit for the project. - (b) A development permit and a land disturbance permit per the requirements of this UDC shall be required prior to initiation of any land disturbing or construction activities on the lands proposed for subdivision. - (c) Preliminary plat approval shall be valid for a period of two years, after which preliminary plat approval shall expire if there have been no improvements installed on the land subject to subdivision.